 Soap Fragrance Oil Blend Calculator

-Calculate precise fragrance oil amounts for custom soap scent blends with top, middle, and base note ratios.
+Calculate fragrance oil amounts for soap blends using top, middle, and base note ratios.

 Creating a well-balanced fragrance blend for soap requires understanding scent notes and safe usage rates.
 A classic perfumery approach uses three layers: top, middle, and base notes.